From the Editor

 Story Stacy Clark

-I invite you to share your stories, recipes, comments and event information with us.
-Email them to firstname.lastname@example.org or visit us on Facebook.
+As always, I invite you to share with us your comments, along with your recipes and event information.
+Email them to email@example.com or visit us on Facebook.